KaladinDMP/ARMGDDN-Autocracker-OG-GSE/README.md

 ## 🙏 Acknowledgements

-Big thanks to the following folks:
+Big thanks to the following folks/groups:
 - **Goldberg** for his Steam Emulator and Steam Settings Config Generator, which we *totally* didn’t modify to fit our needs.
 - **ColdClient Loader by Rat431**: Making cold loading cooler.
 - **Steamless by Atom0s**: Because who likes things with steam stubs anyway?
 - **Sak32009**: For the latest Steam client updates from [here](https://github.com/Sak32009/steam_py_fork/tree/fix-cm-servers), making our ARMGDDN.Steam.Settings.exe faster than ever.
 Seriously, it’s like it’s on caffeine now.
+- **SteamLadder**: [SteamLadder.com](https://steamladder.com/) for having an awesome API that let me make sure we have all the top global Steam game owners' SteamID64s in our ARMGDDN.Steam.Settings script for achievements, stats, inventories, and DLC info.
 - And, of course, **George Jefferson** for his endless support and for pointing out all my mistakes.

 ## 💡 Getting the Parts You Need